Active Duty Law Student, Notre Dame Law School - Class of 2022

 For Mike Atkins, an active duty Coast Guard lieutenant, Notre Dame was a natural choice for law school.
 A lifelong Catholic whose ancestors emigrated from Ireland during the Potato Famine, he was drawn to the application of Church traditions in a legal context.
 There, too, was a powerful sense of purpose, manifest in the ethos that a career in law isn’t just any career: It is a mission, a vocation, a means by which to effect positive change.
 And, of course, the added appeal of watching the Fighting Irish on fall Saturdays cannot be denied.

-Undergraduate Student Veteran, Film, Television, and Theater Major – Class of 2020
+Undergraduate Student Veteran, Aerospace Engineering Major – Class of 2024

 Undergraduate Reservist, Business Analytics Major – Class of 2022